-Treasury purposes means that cash and cash equivalents can be used to manage the most liquid part of the portfolio.
-2 Fund Administration, Depositary and Custody Fees, which are included in the total expense ratio (TER), which varies by Fund and by Share Class, may be partially allocated to the relevant Share Class by the Management Company.
+Fund Administration, Depositary and Custody Fees, which are included in the total expense ratio (TER), which varies by Fund and by Share Class, may be partially allocated to the relevant Share Class by the Management Company.
 Please see the relevant KID/KIID and the Company's annual report for details.
-3 Effective rate varies with the total assets of the Fund up to the indicated maximum.
-4 Effective rate varies with the total assets of the Fund and with the country breakdown in the Portfolio up to the indicated maximum.
+Effective rate varies with the total assets of the Fund up to the indicated maximum.
+Effective rate varies with the total assets of the Fund and with the country breakdown in the Portfolio up to the indicated maximum.
+Please refer to the section Charges, Expenses and Fees for the detail of what is included in the Annual Administration Charge.